 Back in that car, where young Thadeous was learning the truth about his father, about how his mother had bought all the gifts from him.
 That she had given him everything that he thought had come from his father.
 A man who had never once tried to see him, or contact her since he left.
 A man who had had lied, taken everything from her, and left them destitute.
 A man who had felt little, if anything for him.
 You know what, forget back in the car with young Thadeous.
 Too hard to write about.

 As I grew up, there were men who came into and out of my life on a pretty consistent basis.
 Men who wanted my mom, but didn’t really want the baggage of children.
 The men who would promise to take me camping, or to ball games.
+They would make promise they never intended to keep, and never did.
 I never did go to a ball game; my mom took us camping every year though.
 There was one man, we will call him Brad, his name is brad, I’m not changing that fucker’s name, he was always on the border line of abusive.
-He yelled, forced to me sit for hours staring at cold food when I wouldn’t eat, and was pretty much just a jerk to me.
+He yelled, forced to me sit for hours staring at cold food when I wouldn’t eat, and was just a jerk to me.
+He yelled at me when I acted up, or when I talked too much.
+I got in trouble for any toe I ever put out of line.
 I loved him.
 I wanted to make him happy.
 I desperately wanted his approval.
 We moved in with him, and for the first time I ever I had a man to look up to, and I didn’t want to make him go away like my dad.
 Then he tried to convince my mom to give me up for adoption, not my sister, just me.
 She left him shortly after this.

 In my post college years I worked hard to find my independence.
 I moved to South Africa to build orphanages for children whose families had been lost to the AIDS pandemic.
 I became the youngest manager in Ruth’s Chris Steakhouse history, and a pretty kick ass Sommelier, and started my own consulting company.
 I was driven to succeed at everything I did, often working nights, and weekends to make up for my lack of experience and training.
 I was driven to stand out in whatever I did.
 I masked my actions in arrogance, making people think I wanted success because I thought so highly of myself.
 The real reason behind my drive was simple, I wanted to be wanted.
 I needed to know that I was important and valuable to the people I worked for.
 I clamored for the recognition of the male figures in my life, often my bosses or clients.
 Their praise was a drug for me.
 It satiated the pain, and temporarily filled the hole that my father had left.
 I write in past tense as if I don’t do the same today.
 My life is filled with lofty goals I set for myself just to get another taste of that praise and recognition.
 To hear a man of authority tell me I’ve done well, that I’m valued, that I’m wanted.
 It’s fleeting, but it’s something.